School of Nursing

 - A minimum undergraduate cumulative grade point average of 3.0 on a 4.0 scale, or a B average

-- An undergraduate course in introductory statistics which includes descriptive and inferential statistics completed within the past five years with a grade of B- or higher
+- An undergraduate course in introductory statistics that includes descriptive and inferential statistics completed within the past five years with a grade of B- or higher

 - An undergraduate course in total health assessment

 - Test Scores: MAT or GRE taken within five years of application submission; not required for applicants with an advanced degree (Master's or Doctorate)

 - Miller Analogy Test (MAT): A score that ranks in the 45th percentile or higher for intended major